junxit/us-congress-bills-109/metadata.md

 - 2005-04-12 — Introduced in Senate
 - 2005-04-12 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S3484)
 - 2005-04-12 — Sponsor introductory remarks on measure.
 (CR S3484)
+- 2005-05-11 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+109-104.
+- 2005-10-27 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici without amendment.
+With written report No. 109-162.
+- 2005-10-27 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici without amendment.
+With written report No. 109-162.
+- 2005-10-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 263.